 BackUpWordPress

 BackUpWordPress focuses on simplicity.
 The plugin works on low-resource hosting where other backup solutions struggle.
-Minimal configuration gets backups running without technical knowledge.
+Minimal configuration gets backups running without technical knowledge, and separate schedules for database and file backups add flexibility.

 Backup Guard